Cyprus: Geography

-Cyprus is the third largest island in the Mediterranean Sea, after the Italian islands of Sicily and Sardinia (both in terms of area and population).
+Cyprus is the third largest island in the Mediterranean Sea, after the Italian islands of Sicily and Sardinia, both in terms of area and population.
 It is also the world's 80th largest by area and world's 51st largest by population.
 It measures 240 km long from end to end and 100 km wide at its widest point, with Turkey 75 km to the north.
 It lies between latitudes 34° and 36° N, and longitudes 32° and 35° E.

-Other neighbouring territories include Syria and Lebanon to the east and southeast (105 and 108 km, respectively), Israel 200 km to the southeast, The Gaza Strip 427 kilometres (265 mi) to the southeast, Egypt 380 km to the south, and Greece to the northwest: 280 km to the small Dodecanesian island of Kastellorizo (Megisti), 400 km to Rhodes and 800 km to the Greek mainland.
-Sources alternatively place Cyprus in Europe, or Western Asia and the Middle East.
+Other neighbouring territories include Lebanon and Syria to the east and southeast (105 and 108 km, respectively), Israel 200 km to the southeast, the Gaza Strip 427 kilometres (265 mi) to the southeast, Egypt 380 km to the south, and Greece to the northwest: 280 km to the small Dodecanesian island of Kastellorizo (Megisti), 400 km to Rhodes and 800 km to the Greek mainland.
+Cyprus is at the crossroads of three continents, with some sources placing Cyprus in Europe, and some sources placing Cyprus in Western Asia and the Middle East.